an-kit13/rps-game/README.md

 Cyber RPS Arena 🎮

-A modern, interactive Rock Paper Scissors game with a futuristic design, multiple difficulty levels, and dark mode support.
+A modern, interactive Rock Paper Scissors game with a futuristic design and dark mode support.
 Built with FastAPI and vanilla JavaScript.

 ## 🛠️ Technologies Used